 PM Modi visited Nigeria in November 2024 — his first Africa visit since his re-election in May 2024.
 The visit yielded defence cooperation agreements and a renewed commitment to India-Africa bilateral engagement.
 Nigeria is Africa's most populous country and largest economy, and India's largest trade partner on the continent.

 UPSC angle: Know the IAFS chronology: IAFS-I (2008, New Delhi), IAFS-II (2011, Addis Ababa), IAFS-III (2015, New Delhi — 41 heads of state, USD 10 billion LoC, USD 600 million grant).
-The pending IAFS-IV is an important gap in India's Africa policy.
+IAFS-IV was scheduled May 2026 New Delhi but postponed due to Ebola in DRC.
+The 11-year gap between summits is a major analytical point for Mains on India-Africa engagement gaps.

 UPSC angle: India's "development partnership" model vs. China's BRI is a standard comparative question.
 Key distinctions: India prioritises capacity building and concessional loans vs. China's large infrastructure grants with strategic conditionalities.
+The USD 100B trade milestone (FY2024-25) is a high-probability Prelims fact for 2027.

 Critical Minerals Partnership — Africa's Growing Strategic Importance